 How do you think Jesus would respond today to the Christian mobs attacking gay people while quoting Scripture?
 “God hates gays.
 There it is in Black and White.
 It’s right there in Bible, the infallible Word of God.
 Game over.
 No ifs, ands or buts.
 You’re an abomination!”

+What God finds an abomination is how we all treat each other…as quick judges and executioners lacking compassion and understanding.
 But we GLBT Christians look to the Lawmaker Jesus to answer back to them.
 And like the adulteress, our savior and redeemer Jesus doesn’t condemn us but loves us with His eternal love.

 © 2004 Edrick